Montana-Media-Arts/webDesignFall2024/_docs/topic-12/02-rwd/page-02.md

 He said:

 “What’s really important right now is to get the mobile architecture right.
 Mobile will ultimately be the way you provision most of your services.
-The way I like to put it is, the answer should always be mobile-first.
+The way I like to put it is that the answer should always be mobile-first.
 You should always put your best team and your best app on your mobile app.”

 The reasoning behind this is simple: Mobile design is more limited.
 After all, you’re designing for a smaller screen and can only fit so many elements into it.
 That means you choose only what’s most important—what your users need the most—while ignoring everything else.